Homotopy theory of $C_\infty$-algebras and characteristic classes of fiber bundles: Homotopy theory of -algebras

-is a \textbf{coderivation over $f$}.
-For example, for a coderivation $D$ on $C'$, $fD$ is a coderivation over $f$.
-If $f$ is a coalgebra isomorphism, all coderivations over $f$ are obtained in such a way.
-Similarly for a coderivation $D$ on $C$, $Df$ is a coderivation over $f$ and the parallel fact holds. \end{defi}
+is a \textbf{bialgebra derivation over $f$}.
+Especially, if $C=C'$ and $f=\id$, $D$ is called a bialgebra derivation on $C$.
+Then, for a bialgebra derivation $D$ on $C'$, $fD$ is a bialgebra derivation over $f$.
+If $f$ is an isomorphism of bialgebras, all derivations over $f$ are obtained in such a way.
+Similarly for a bialgebra derivation $D$ on $C$, $Df$ is a bialgebra derivation over $f$ and the parallel fact holds. \end{defi}